chaitanyakrishnakumar/30daysofcode/Day023/README.md

 - How to Detect when the Turtle Crosses Sucessfully
 - Score Keeping and Changing the Car Speed
 ## Turtle Crossing
+### A game where the turtle must cross the screen without getting hit by cars.
+Each level gets faster.
 ![Day 23 Code Demo](../gifs/Day023.gif)